Kris Jenner Wants Kim & Kanye To Move Back In

-Celebrity mums — they’re just like ours...in that they want their children to move home and never, ever leave them.
+Celebrity moms — they’re just like ours...in that they want their children to move home and never, ever leave them.

 Kris Jenner admitted as much in an appearance on The Steve Harvey Show on Tuesday when Harvey initiated a game of “Kris’s Choice” and asked whether she’d rather live with daughter Kim Kardashian and son-in-law Kanye West again, or lose her assistant for a week.
 Jenner replied, “That’s easy — live with Kim and Kanye again.
 In a heartbeat.”